DanIsSweaty/DanIsSweaty/README.md

-- 👋 Hi, I’m @DanIsSweaty
+- 👋 Hi, I’m @DanIsSweaty.
-- 👀 I’m interested in Java Development and creating minigames in minecraft.
+- 👀 I’m interested in Java Development and playing minecraft.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to work for Hypixel as a minigame Java Developer.
+- 💞️ My future goal would be to work with hypixel ❤️